DoneshD/DoneshWebsite/_pages/about.md

 ---
 I am a game designer with 3+ years of experience using Unreal Engine.
 I specialize in technical combat design and possess a great aptitude for coding and designing fast-paced and intense gameplay.

-I am deeply passionate in creating deepy intricate mechanics that enable the player to experience an exciting and new way to combat.
+I am deeply passionate in creating intricate and intuitive mechanics that enable the player to experience an exciting and new way to combat enemies.
+I strive to follow best programming practices that allow for scalable and modular code so that it is easier to collbaorate with others, even though the project may be a solo endeavour!

 I have extensive knowledge using some of the latest tools and frameworks, including Perfoce Version Control and Gameplay Ability System to name a few.

-I am currently developing [From The Ashes: Reborn](http://convergentdreamsgames.itch.io/from-the-ashes-reborn) - a 3rd person hack n' slash game in Unreal Engine 5.
+I am currently developing [From The Ashes: Reborn](http://convergentdreamsgames.itch.io/from-the-ashes-reborn),  a 3rd person hack n' slash game in Unreal Engine 5.

+You can also view my LinkedIn [here](http://www.linkedin.com/in/donesh-davatgar/)

 <video autoplay muted loop playsinline controls width="100%" style="border-radius: 12px;">
   <source src="{{ '/assets/ftar_vid.mp4' | relative_url }}" type="video/mp4">